BanghuYin/LayerSAR/README.md

-# LayerSAR: Efficient Complete Verification of Neural Networks via Layer-wised Splitting and Refinement
+# LayerSAR: A Efficient and Complete NN Verifier
 Abstract—Safety and robustness properties are highly required for neural networks deployed in safety critical applications.
 Current complete verification techniques of these properties